scalameta/metals/CONTRIBUTING.md

   running the test suite locally.
 We hope to address this in the future by for example moving the cache to each workspace directory or use an alternative storing mechanism.

+* If you encounter "Error: Channel has been closed" in VSCode, open Settings (Cmd+, on macOS) and make sure the `"metals.serverVersion"` setting points to an existing version of the server (either locally or remotely published)